How to Bring Guests Back From The Dead With Customer Loyalty Analytics

 Customer loyalty looks different depending on the type of restaurant you have.

-A deep dive analysis into your customer loyalty analytics data will reveal some important trends about your customers' behavior, and how long it takes for them to transition into loyal customers.
+A deep-dive analysis of your customer loyalty analytics data will reveal some important trends about your customers' behavior, and how long it takes for them to transition into loyal customers.

 How can you measure customer loyalty?
-Looking at your customer loyalty analytics, find the average number of times a repeat customer will visit your restaurant within a one to three month time frame.
+Looking at your customer loyalty analytics, find the average number of times a repeat customer will visit your restaurant within a 1-3 month time frame.
 We call this your customer loyalty ratio.

 By understanding the customer loyalty ratio for your restaurant, you will be able to understand when you may need to regain a customer based on their lack of engagement during the given timeframe — and which restaurant marketing levers you'll need to pull to get them back.

-Once customers are considered loyal, focus on retention.
-Combine the customer data available within your restaurant POS – another name for your customer loyalty analytics – with an email marketing strategy, and you have a recipe for retention success.
+Once guests are considered loyal, focus on your customer retention rate.
+In general, it’s important to simply create a consistent positive customer experience, but today we can make things more technical.
+Combine the customer data available within your restaurant POS – another name for your customer loyalty analytics – with an email marketing strategy, and you have a recipe for customer lifetime value & retention success.

-By using your customer loyalty analytics – like those available from Toast – with a smart email marketing strategy, you will increase revenue by increasing the frequency of visits from existing customers and drive additional sales from lapsed customers.
+By using your customer loyalty analytics – like those available from Toast – with a smart email marketing strategy, you will grow revenue by increasing the frequency of visits from existing customers, grab the attention of new customers, and drive additional sales from lapsed customers.

 What Should I Look For In A Customer Loyalty Solution?